-Permanent Observers: Employed editorial staff
+Permanent Observers: Employed editorial staff as required

 The representative must be named by the organisation.
 An alternative organisational representative may attend a meeting with the approval of the board.
 Additional observers may be invited to the meeting at the invitation of the Chair and with the approval of the Board.